Javier Maté: Playing career

 Born in Aldealengua de Santa María in the Province of Segovia, Maté was raised in Aranda de Duero, also in Castile and León.
 He began his career with Gimnástica Arandina in the regional leagues at age 14.
 After making his debut for the Spanish youth side, he was approached by professional clubs including Real Valladolid, Burgos and Real Zaragoza, and he chose Real Madrid.

 Assigned to reserve team Real Madrid Castilla, Maté won two consecutive promotions as the team reached the Segunda División in 1978.
 On 3 June 1979, with the La Liga title already won, he made his first-team debut on the last day of the season at the Santiago Bernabeu Stadium; he conceded a goal from Racing Santander's Quique Setién within three minutes, but his team still won 5–1.
-Twenty-seven days later, in the Copa del Rey final, starting goalkeeper José Luis Manzanedo was injured with two minutes remaining and the team losing 1–0 to Valencia.
+Twenty-seven days later, in the Copa del Rey final, starting goalkeeper Mariano García Remón was injured with two minutes remaining and the team losing 1–0 to Valencia.
 Maté came on as a substitute in his only other game for the club, conceding another goal by Mario Kempes in a defeat.

 Before 1979–80, Real Madrid loaned Maté and Vicente Blanco Brazales to fellow top-flight team Burgos.
 In a run to the semi-finals of the 1980–81 Copa del Rey, he won a penalty shootout after a 2–2 aggregate draw with Celta Vigo in the third round in January.

 Maté joined Celta in 1981, remaining there until 1993, though the last of his 369 games was on 18 September 1991, a 2–2 home draw with Atlético Tomelloso that saw the team eliminated from the third round of the cup.
 He was part of four Celta squads that were promoted to La Liga, two of which as champion.